pianomanfrazier/Vim-LaTex-setup/README.md

 ##Other tips
   I also use the Vim Extesion UltiSnips https://github.com/SirVer/ultisnips I have also included my snippets.tex file.
+This file goes into the `UltiSnips/` directory inside your `.vim/` directory.
 These are the snippets I use for Differential Equations and Discrete Math.
 I am constantly changing my snippets as I need them.
 It has greatly sped up my workflow.